kemmo/dataModels/Media/MediaEvent/doc/spec.md

 ## Description

-Base for all events raised by elements in the Kurento media server
+Base for all events raised by elements in the media server

 ## Data Model